gmazzap/OptionsStorage/README.md

 Call `setDirectories` will overwrite the directories previously setted.

-    $storage = new GM\OptionsStorage;
+    $storage = new Brain\OptionsStorage;
     $storage->setDirectories( STYLESHEETPATH . '/conf', TEMPLATEPATH. '/conf' );
     $storage->addDir( plugin_dir_path( __FILE__ ) . 'conf' );

 Please note that register directories does **not** mean that all php files in those directories are loaded, but it is a way to say to OptionsStorage where to look for files: files are loaded only if required and only once.

 ####Folders hook####

 An alternative to register folders using the 2 methods explained above, is to use the filter hook `'options_storage_dirs'`.
 This hook pass to hooking callbaks 2 params: the 1st is, off course, the actual registered folders, the second is the request id (see [Get hooks](#get-hooks) section below)

     /**
      * Skip stylesheet path for the option 'conf-child.foo'